-"Dashel was an extra in
+"Dashel was an extra in 10 Things I Hate About You!"

 There's so much good DIY Indie/Punk music pouring out of the proverbial gutters, I tried to create a cohesive, geographically-thematic post but it was just too hard.
 As I linked from band to band, I discovered that the certain kind of music I was seeking wasn't just focused in certain areas (I was intending the East Coast of the US) – it's all over the show!
 So from Seattle to San Fransisco to Nevada to Kansas, whatever.
 Here are some amazing bands that deserve your attention...